Literature: Sun, Moon, and Talia

 - Dude, She's Like, in a Coma!: The fact that he can't wake Talia up does not put the King off in the slightest.

 - Karma Houdini: The King.
-He raped Talia, left her in the tower afterward and killed his own wife instead of just have a separation.
+He raped Talia (in the process cheating on his wife), left her in the tower afterward and killed his own wife instead of just have a separation.
 In return, he gets two kids and another wife.

 - Lost in Translation: One English translation of the story tried to sanitize the story by changing the queen to be the king's stepmother, rather than wife, and stupidly kept the line about him blaming her for not having children.